victorabellotorres/victorabellotorres/README.md

 ### What I'm up to

 - 📚 Learning about **ML, transformer architectures, and agentic AI**
-- 🛠️ Working on personal projects and looking forward to taking part in **Hackathons**
+- 🛠️ Working on personal projects and looking forward to find a job or internship.

 ---